DFE-Digital/apply-for-teacher-training/docs/docker-for-devops.md

 ## Docker and Docker Compose

 Docker will build an image from a Docker file and enable you to run and interact with the container based on it.
-Docker Compose on the other hand is used for defining multi-container Docker architectures that allows you to launch such environments from a single command instead of having to pull and launch several containers manually.
+Docker Compose on the other hand is used for defining multi-container Docker architectures that allows you to launch such environments from a single command instead of having to pull several images and launch all the containers manually.
 In the case of the Apply service we have a Dockerfile that defines an image that can be launched in a number of modes and the Docker Compose file defines and launches all the dependent services required by the application, such as PostgreSQL and Redis.

 ## Docker image structure